smanowar/election_analysis/README.md

 ## Election-Audit Results
 ### Summary
-369,711 total votes were cast in the election.
+A total of 369,711 votes were cast in the election.
 Below we will analyze the distribution of votes by county and by candidate.

 ### Votes per County